gpradeepkumar98/Linear-Regression/README.md

 Data

-    Run the car_price_prediction.ipynb Jupyter Notebook to see the data preprocessing, model training, and prediction steps.
+    Run the  Linear_Regression_Car_Price_Prediction.ipynb Jupyter Notebook to see the data preprocessing, model training, and prediction steps.

 Results